open/close all folders

 - Cammy's Cannon Spike acts more like a Shoryuken than other kicks.

-- Cody has his own uppercut called Criminal Upper that creates a vortex of wind, while he can be hit out of it, once the vortex is out nothing can get past it until it dissipates.
+- Cody has his own uppercut called Criminal Upper that creates a vortex of wind; while he can be hit out of it, once the vortex is out, nothing can get past it until it dissipates.
+He also doesn't leave the ground for his version.

-- There also exists the Metsu Shoryuken.
+- There also exists the Metsu Shoryuken (Destroying Rising Dragon Fist).
 It is the reason Sagat sports that scar on his chest, as Ryu, during the finals of the First World Warrior Tournament, succumbed to his desire to win and was overcome by the Satsui no Hadou, resulting in him rising up to strike Sagat as the Thai warrior was in the process of helping Ryu up after pinning him.
 The move is available to Ryu in both Street Fighter Alpha 3 and Super Street Fighter IV as a weaker/stronger version of the Shin Shoryuken.

 - From Super Robot Wars Original Generation, the final part of Soulgain's Code Kirin is this.
 With Blade Below the Shoulder.